cschroe/cschroe.github.io/_pages/about.md

 I am an Economist Graduate Programme Participant at the European Central Bank.

 I hold a PhD in Economics from the Stockholm School of Economics.
-My research interests are broadly within the fields of labour economics, applied macroeconomics, and finance.
+My research interests are broadly within the fields of labour economics, applied macroeconomics, and climate.

 Prior to my doctoral studies, I obtained an MSc from the Humboldt-Universität zu Berlin and a BA & BComm from the University of Calgary.